-This recipe features silky, long twirls of pasta, generous chunks of sweet, succulent lump crab and juicy, fresh tomatoes tossed with a buttery, rich white wine sauce flavored with delicate shallots, pungent garlic and flavorsome Italian seasonings.
+This crabmeat pasta recipe features silky, long twirls of pasta, generous chunks of sweet, succulent lump crab and juicy, fresh tomatoes tossed with a buttery, rich white wine sauce flavored with delicate shallots, pungent garlic and flavorsome Italian seasonings.
 This dish is totally satisfying and sinfully addictive without being too heavy or over-the-top rich!
 It’s the perfect balance of decadence and simplicity!

 But, not only is this seafood pasta totally sublime in taste, it’s also the ultimate quick and easy dinner!
 This no-fuss recipe uses simple pantry staples and easy to find fresh ingredients to get dinner on the table in a matter of minutes!
 With just 10 minutes of prep and 15 minutes of active cook time you can create a luxe dinner anyone and everyone will love!
 Whether you are feeding your family or entertaining friends, this is the perfect recipe to keep in your back pocket when you are aiming to please!

-Why you’ll love this recipe
+Why you’ll love this dinner recipe

-- No-fuss and simple to prepare!
+• No-fuss and simple to prepare!
 If you can boil water and toss some stuff around in a sauté pan then you can make this easy recipe!

-- 30 minute or less recipe!
+• 30 minute or less recipe!
 This recipe only requires 10 minutes of active hands on preparation!

-- 10 ingredients!
+• 10 ingredients!
 This crab linguine recipe uses 10 easy-to find fresh ingredients, plus a couple pantry staples!

-- Crave-worthy taste!
+• Crave-worthy taste!
 This crab meat pasta is so rich, buttery and luxurious with the most delicious bright and fresh flavors!

-- Real crab!
+• Real crab!
 This shellfish pasta is overflowing with generous, big ole’ hunks of sweetly sumptuous and tender lump crab!

-- Versatile: This crab meat linguine is fancy enough for special occasions and entertaining, yet fast and easy enough for weeknight meals with the family!
+• Versatile: This crab meat linguine is fancy enough for special occasions and entertaining, yet fast and easy enough for weeknight meals with the family!

-What is crab meat pasta?
+What is crabmeat pasta?

 Crab pasta is a simple Italian pasta dish.
 As the name suggests, this no-fuss dish features: lump crab meat, onions, garlic, Italian seasonings, fresh herbs and linguine (or any variety of long, thin pasta) in a white wine and butter sauce.
 Crab meat pasta can be kept minimalist, or it can include a variety of tasty additions, such as cherry tomatoes, lemon zest and freshly grated cheese.

-Ingredients in seafood pasta
+Ingredients pasta with crab

 This easy crab linguine recipe relies on 9 simple-to-find ingredients along with a couple pantry staples to create a dish that is restaurant-quality in taste!

-What you need to make crab linguine
+What you need to make this recipe for crab pasta

-- Oil + Butter: This recipe uses a combination of extra-virgin olive oil and unsalted butter for sautéing to provide a base of rich flavor!
+• Oil + Butter: This recipe uses a combination of extra-virgin olive oil and unsalted butter for sautéing to provide a base of rich flavor!
 Make sure you use a good-quality oil for the best taste.

-- Pasta: You can use any long, thin variety of dry pasta you love!
+• Pasta: You can use any long, thin variety of dry pasta you love!
 Spaghetti, bucatini, linguine and fettuccine all work beautifully!

-- Shallots: Two large shallots add a touch of delicate slightly sweet onion flavor!
+• Shallots: Two large shallots add a touch of delicate slightly sweet onion flavor!

-- Garlic: Two cloves of fresh garlic provide a distinctive, punchy taste.
+• Garlic: Two cloves of fresh garlic provide a distinctive, punchy taste.
 Make sure you use fresh garlic, not the minced variety sold in a jar.

-- Seasonings: A combination of Italian seasoning blend (homemade or store-bought), red pepper flakes, kosher salt and ground black pepper all provide a ton of flavor!
+• Seasonings: A combination of Italian seasoning blend (homemade or store-bought), red pepper flakes, kosher salt and ground black pepper all provide a ton of flavor!
 (See below for substitutions and variations!)

-- Wine: You need one cup of white wine for this recipe.
+• Wine: You need one cup of white wine for this recipe.
 Make sure you use a dry white wine you actually like and would drink!
 Chardonnay, Pinot Blanc, Pinot Gris and Sauvignon Blanc are all wonderful in this dish!

-- Tomatoes: Two pints of cherry tomatoes add juicy pops of concentrated bright, sweet flavor!
+• Tomatoes: Two pints of cherry tomatoes add juicy pops of concentrated bright, sweet flavor!
 You can substitute grape or roma tomatoes if that’s what you love!

-- Crab meat: I prefer to use picked and pasteurized fresh crabmeat for ease and convenience.
+• Crab meat: I prefer to use picked and pasteurized fresh crabmeat for ease and convenience.
 However, you can use whole crab or crab legs and cook them yourself if you prefer!
 (See below for grades of crabmeat!)

-- Fresh herbs: Fresh herbs provide a ton of bright flavor that really bring this dish to life!
+• Fresh herbs: Fresh herbs provide a ton of bright flavor that really bring this dish to life!
 Fresh basil and chives are a must for me, but you can throw in or substitute parsley, oregano or thyme if you like!

 Substitutions